The Layoff Lady

 Rejection and Negative Emotions

-Being jobless post-layoff and searching for a new role is a rough process riddled with rejection.
-It starts with your former employer kicking you out of the whole company and, in essence, saying, “You are no longer one of us.”
-At every step of the way, you’ll experience people telling you no in a variety of ways.
-Here is how that rejection may look.
+If you're in a post-layoff career transition, It starts with your former employer kicking you out of the whole company and, in essence, saying, “You are no longer one of us.”
+At every step of the way, you’ll experience people telling you no in a variety of ways--and it hits hard since you're navigating so much uncertainty and so many life changes.

 Applying for a job and: